The Ultimate HIPAA Compliance Checklist for 2022

 • Business associate agreements

-• Information security and privacy policies
+• Information security and privacy policies, notice of privacy practices

 • Incident and breach notification documentation